 Precious Cat Long Haired

-For being a non-clumping litter the price is very high.
+This is one of the most expensive non-clumping litters on the market.
 This is simply the cost of admission when you go with some of the more exotic materials such as silica gel.
-For cats with long hair that have issues with conventional litters there might not be any other choice.
-At least the odor control is quite good although it is a messy product.
-It is available in 8 pound jugs, is comprised of silica gel, and is available in the premium-price tier.
+However, if your cat has long hair and has struggled with other litters you might not have a choice.
+The odor control is very good, but it does track a bit too much for our liking.
+It is available in 8-pound jugs, is comprised of silica gel, and is available in the premium price tier.

 Pros: Does not stick to cat fur even on long-haired cats, acceptable litter smell

 Cons: Can be a messy cleanup, cat smells are easily kicked up, very expensive

 UltraPet Better Way Flushable

 We were really disappointed with this litter.
 The clumps just don’t seem to form as we would like and this in turn makes it struggle with odor control.
 Furthermore, it is rather dusty and cleanup can be a huge headache.
 It would be one thing if this was a super affordable example but it can be in the premium category depending on where you buy it!
 Definitely try another option.
 It is available in 12 pound bags, is comprised of zeolite, and is available in the mid to premium-price tiers.